liamdewitt/gameHub/readme.md

 This project serves as an innovative web-based platform designed for exploring and uncovering captivating new video games.
 Game enthusiasts can effortlessly navigate through a plethora of gaming options by filtering them based on platforms, genres, and various other criteria.
 * This project was made showcasing React + Typescript using chakraUI as the library.
 I usually use bootstrap, so this was a fun change up.

+1/18/24 Dev Notes
+* I am currently learning React Query to add some more features to this project.
+Please do look forward to it!